timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 ```
 Meaning: it's a shooter called F.E.A.R. released on 18.10.2005 that has no multiplayer, but does have an ID and rating.

-Say, a total number of lines in the file is 500 000.
+Let’s say there are 500 000 lines in this file in total.
 Our goal is to parse the file into a list of data structures located in the memory as fast as possible using as little memory as we can.

 (I created a file containing fake data with a simple data generator.
-If you are going to check out the source code, please don't be surprised about test data.)
+If you are going to check out the source code, don't be surprised by the test data.)

 ## First Approach